ebuyakin/maichat/docs/dev-notes.md

 100 ms waiting... including loading optimization [x] - that's a big one! log messages - to remove [x] scrollAndRefresh - to remove [x]
-LEGACY_KEYS in index.js
+LEGACY_KEYS in index.js [x]
-legacy code in interaction.js
+legacy code in interaction.js - deferred.
-system messages for different topics? icon - I have a good one.
+system messages for different topics? - deferred. - tutorial - updatead [x] icon - I have a good one. [x]

 #### initialization for new users:
 1. tutorial [x]